Emma A. (Blythe) Hoy was born in November 1861 in Henry County, OH or in Indiana, the daughter of Henry and Isabelle (Van Horn) Blythe.

 In his autobiography According to Hoy, Carl wrote that his ancestry was a combination of Pennsylvania Dutch and Scotch-Irish on his father's side and English on his mother's.

 Carl grew up on the family farms in Spink and Beadle Counties.
 As such, his parents did not aspire for him to achieve anything more than an eighth-grade education.
-But a friend convinced him to try out for the Huron High School football in the ninth grade.
-The experience was so enjoyable that Carl decided to stay in high school and also play other sports such as track and basketball.
+But he continued into ninth grade, and a friend convinced him to try out for the Huron High School football squad.
+The experience was so enjoyable that Carl decided to stay in high school and play other sports such as track and basketball.
 He graduated from Huron in 1915.

 He then pursued higher education at the University of South Dakota and graduated in 1919 with a degree in business administration and law.
 In one summer history class at the University of Minnesota, he was horrified when his professor criticized the Union Army's approach to winning the war.
 Wrote Carl: "As the professor began disclosing the real truth about the Civil War, I discovered some surprising things.
 One of them was that my two grandfathers who had marched with Sherman from Atlanta to the sea must have been the greatest vandals of all times!
 I was not too happy about that situation, and I could see that I might be in for trouble" with his professor.